Russia Says Odessa Strikes Hit Western Arms - UrduPoint

 Russia Says Odessa Strikes Hit Western Arms

-Kyiv, Ukraine, (UrduPoint / Pakistan Point News - 24th Jul, 2022 ) :Russia said Sunday that its missile barrage on a Ukrainian port central to a freshly-inked grain export deal had destroyed Western-supplied weapons, after the attack sparked an outcry from Ukraine's allies.
+Kyiv, Ukraine, (UrduPoint / Pakistan Point News - 25th Jul, 2022 ) :Russia said its missile barrage on a Ukrainian port central to a landmark grain export deal had destroyed Western-supplied weapons, after the attack sparked an outcry from Ukraine's allies.

+Russian Foreign Minister Sergei Lavrov was embarking on a tour of several countries in Africa and on his first stop in Egypt Sunday sought to reassure Cairo that Russian grain supplies would continue.

-Ukrainian President Volodymyr Zelensky denounced Saturday's strike on the Odessa port -- which came just one day after the warring sides struck a deal to resume exports from the facility -- as "Russian barbarism".
+Ukrainian President Volodymyr Zelensky denounced Saturday's strike on the Odessa port as "Russian barbarism" and said it amounted to desperation after the warring sides struck a deal to release exports from the facility.

+"Even the occupiers admit that we will win.
+We hear it in their conversations -- all the time, in what they tell their loved ones when they contact them," he said Sunday in his nightly address.

 Turkey helped broker the accord and said immediately after the double cruise missile hits that it had received assurances from Moscow that Russian forces were not responsible.